mliew21396/remote-work-u2/week-5/bingo-solo-challenge/README.md

 ## Release 2: Write [Driver Test Code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md)

 Test your methods functionality by writing driver test code.
+Here are some ideas to start you off testing your code.

+- Does your call method return a letter and a number?
+- Does your check method replace the number with a string if the number is present?
+- Does your check method not replace anything if the number is not present?
+- Does the board display to the console correctly?
+You can check this using your eyes.

 ## Release 3: [Refactor](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/refactoring.md)
 Refactor your initial solution.
 Run the driver tests often to determine when you break something.